 Winning over stakeholders like Frank will require you to be creative, understanding, and flexible.
 Get as much insight as you can ahead of time so you can prepare accordingly, and have a strategy in place to keep them from derailing your entire meeting.
 You won’t be able to win over every objector you encounter, but with the right prep and a solid plan, you can easily keep most of the Franks you encounter from turning a sure thing into a deal that’s DOA.

-All told, there’s no silver bullet to winning over a skeptical prospect, but our Emissaries gave us some actionable tips for bringing them around.
+All told, there’s no silver bullet to winning over a skeptical prospect, but our Emissaries gave us some actionable sales enablement pro tips for bringing them around.
 For some, it can be as easy as providing case studies ahead of time and showcasing ease of integration.
 For others, it may mean letting them be heard and giving them one-on-one attention.
 The most important thing is getting insight on the skeptics in advance and crafting a plan to help address their objections before they start.